manjeet-github/Azure-IAC-demo/README.md

 # Provision resources in Azure
 # This IAC is used for standing the resources to run an instance.
-# WORKING IN MASTER BRANCH
+# WORKING IN MASTER BRANCH  - Nov 04
 =======
 Terraform code for provisioning the resources
 - Azure Resource Group